 - You might not have enough room for the ductwork associated with an HVAC system.

-- Radiant floor heating systems have lower energy costs.
+- These have lower energy costs.

 What type of flooring is best for radiant heat?

 Radiant floor heating is growing in popularity because it works with virtually all floor coverings.
 Builders and homeowners use it with tile, laminate, hardwood, natural stone flooring, and more.
 While tile is often thought to be the most effective floor covering to use with it, engineered bamboo flooring is also popular.